sugarlabs/flappy-birds-activity/README.md

 On Sugar desktop systems;
 * use [My Settings](https://help.sugarlabs.org/my_settings.html), [Software Update](https://help.sugarlabs.org/my_settings.html#software-update), or;
-* use Browse to open [activities.sugarlabs.org](https://activities.sugarlabs.org/), search for `Flappy Birds`, then download.
+* use Browse to open [v4.activities.sugarlabs.org](https://v4.activities.sugarlabs.org/), search for `Flappy`, then download.

 How to run?
 =================

-Flappy Birds depends on Python, PyGTK and PyGame.
+Flappy depends on Python, PyGTK and PyGame.

-Flappy Birds is started by [Sugar](https://github.com/sugarlabs/sugar).
+Flappy is started by [Sugar](https://github.com/sugarlabs/sugar).

-Flappy Birds is not packaged by Debian, Ubuntu and Fedora distributions.
+Flappy is not packaged by Debian, Ubuntu and Fedora distributions.
-On Ubuntu and Debian systems these required dependencies (`python-gtk2-dev` and `python-pygame`) need to be manually installed.
+On Ubuntu and Debian systems these required dependencies (`gir1.2-gtk-3.0` and `python3-pygame-sdl2`) need to be manually installed.
-On Fedora system these dependencies (`pygtk2` and `pygame`) need to be manually installed.
+On Fedora system these dependencies (`gtk3` and `python3-pygame`) need to be manually installed.

 **Running outside Sugar**